SPAROntologies/sparontologies.github.io/README.md

 ...
 ```

 All the fields between angle brackets must be filled in appropriately.
-It is possible to add one, two or more example in the same file.
+It is possible to add one, two or more examples in the same file.
 If the description includes some images, they should be added in the [`static/img/spar` directory](https://github.com/sparontologies/sparontologies.github.io/tree/master/static/img/spar) (via pull requests).

 This file will be used to populate the [example page](http://www.sparontologies.net/examples) as well as the the final part of the related page describing the ontology in the website.